Pentadecagon: Isogonal pentadecagons

 Deeper truncations of the regular pentadecagon and pentadecagrams can produce isogonal (vertex-transitive) intermediate star polygon forms with equal spaced vertices and two edge lengths.

-Petrie polygons

-The regular pentadecagon is the Petrie polygon for some higher-dimensional polytopes, projected in a skew orthogonal projection:

 Uses

 A regular triangle, decagon, and pentadecagon can completely fill a plane vertex.
 However, due to the triangle's odd number of sides, the figures cannot alternate around the triangle, so the vertex cannot produce a semiregular tiling.